ziad-saab/metamask-snaps-transaction-insights-workshop/README.md

 5. From MetaMask, create a new ETH transfer

-6. On the confirmation window, you'll see a new tab named "ETHDENVER 2023 PERCENT SNAP".
+6. On the confirmation window, you'll see a new tab named "PERCENT SNAP".
 Switch to that tab.
 Note that it's the switching to the tab that activates the `onTransaction` export of your snap to be called.

 7. Notice the Custom UI output from the snap.